 Situated on a sloping triangular site facing the sea, the house is conceived as a series of parallel adjoining rooms.
 They are created by retaining walls, a common feature in the surrounding Mediterranean landscape.

 Each room sits at a different elevation following the topography and contains a dedicated program.
-Access to the entry volume is located at the highest level of the site.
-A stair makes the slope flow into the house.
-This entry condition constitutes the first interior experience of the house, that of a viewing apparatus onto the sea.
+A stair makes the slope flow into the house; the first interior experience is that of a viewing apparatus onto the sea.

-The public spaces of the house are located in the center, master bedroom and guestrooms are on either side.
-Each space is focused on a large opening to the south, contemplating the sea.
-This is complemented by a smaller window to the north, looking towards the slope.
+Each space is focused on a large opening to the south, contemplating the sea and complemented by a smaller northern one towards the slope.
 These openings also provide efficient cross ventilation for each room.

-The volumes are in shear, a condition that ensures that each outdoor terrace has privacy even if the volumes are adjoining; there are no views from each terrace to the next.
+Volumes are in shear, a condition that ensures that each outdoor terrace has privacy even if the volumes are adjoining.

 Skiathos Island, Greece